 Experiencing the Holy City on the weekend during Shabbat (Friday evening to Saturday evening) is a special experience that can’t be compared to a weekend in any other place in the country.
+Be sure to make purchases before everything closes in the early afternoon on Friday.
 Our suggestions for things to do in Jerusalem on a weekend include:

 - On Friday mornings, go visit the Bezalel Street Fair.
 With handmade gifts and products crafted from over 120 artists, you won’t be disappointed!

 - Take a weekend stroll: You will watch the streets full of energy in the morning go quiet by late afternoon as Shabbat begins.
 The city will become relaxed and feel almost magical as stores close and everyone takes a break for Shabbat.
-Be sure to make purchases before everything closes on Friday.
+Insider’s tip: one of the most beautiul neighborhoods to explore by foot on Shabbat is Yemin Moshe, pictured above.

 Escape the City